espeon/redir/deploy.md

+# deployment directions
 so, first you'll need a faunadb database.

-once you make an account, click "new database" and for the database name, fill in whatever.
+once you make an account, click "new database" and for the database name, whatever is fine.

 then you'll need to make a collection. once in your db dashboard, click collections > new collection.